Tourists are buying fake covid-19 test results on the black market to travel

 With global coronavirus cases rising, many countries are now requiring negative coronavirus test results for entry, but getting a test in time can be difficult for travelers.

-So it may have only been a matter of time before a black-market option emerged: counterfeit test results.
+So it may have been only a matter of time before a black-market option emerged: counterfeit test results.
 The practice of forging or purchasing fake results has surfaced in destinations around the world, with instances of manipulated negatives in Brazil, France and the United Kingdom.

 [What to know about getting tested for the coronavirus to travel]